eduardoaosorio/interactive_form/README.md

 This form shows real-time validation on fields marked as required.
 Feedback is triggered by the ['change' event](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/change_event).

-When validation is successful user feedback is displayed in the form of green checkmark.
+When validation is successful user feedback is displayed in the form of green checkmark icon.

 When validation fails user feedback is displayed in the form of red borders, a red '!' icon, and a conditional validation fail message.